heygautam2001/QSpiders/java.md

        - we can access static method inside the static context of same class with the help of class name and access operator.
          1. Access operator : It is a binary operator.
          2. It is used to access the member which is present in the particular memory location.
+         3. we can access method inside static context of different class with the help of class name and access operator.
+       - Static variable :
+         1. A global variable which ius declared inside a class prefix with static keyword is known as static keyword.
+         2. It will gets its mem ory inside class static area.
+         3. Since all the static variable will gets its memory inside class static area, that's why it is known as class static variable
+         4. we can access static variable inside a static context of same class directly as well as with the help of class name and access operator.
+         5. static variable wil be loaded inside a class static area with its default value.
+         6. We can access static variable inside a static context of different class with the help of class name and access operator.
+         7. We can have static variable and local variable with same name in this case highest priority will be given to local variable, but of you want to access static variable we have to use class and access operator.

   Ques :  Print differences of two consecutive prime number.
   Ques :  write a java program to check whether a given number is perfect number or not.
 A perfect number is a number
          which factor of number sum is equal to its number itself;
+  Ques : write a java program to check whether a number is happy number or not.A  number is happy number if it reaches to one
+          aftrer getting the sum of sqaures of each digit